 Section 36 of the CTSA 2015 places a duty on local authorities to ensure Channel panels are in place.
 The panel must be chaired by the local authority and include the police for the relevant local authority area.
 Following a referral the panel will assess the extent to which identified individuals are vulnerable to being drawn into terrorism, and, where considered appropriate and necessary consent is obtained, arrange for support to be provided to those individuals.
 Section 38 of the CTSA 2015 requires partners of Channel panels to co-operate with the panel in the carrying out of its functions and with the police in providing information about a referred individual.
 Schools and colleges are required to have regard to Keeping Children Safe in Education and, as partners, are required to cooperate with local Channel panels.

-12 FURTHER INFORMATION ON MANAGING ALLEGATIONS AGAINST SCHOOL STAFF
+4 FURTHER INFORMATION ON MANAGING ALLEGATIONS AGAINST SCHOOL STAFF

-The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
-Chairs of Governors should refer to this guidance if there is an allegation against the headteacher.
+4.1 The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
 This includes all cases where a person is alleged to have:

-- behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - 12.2 The Local Authority Designated Officer for Allegations (LADO) in Wirral is: Suzanne Cottrell. - call 0151 666 4582 - email suzannecottrell@wirral.gov.uk
+- behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - 4.2 The Local Authority Designated Officer for Allegations (LADO) in Wirral is: Suzanne Cottrell. - call 0151 666 4582 - email suzannecottrell@wirral.gov.uk